Tufin/oasdiff/README.md

 ```bash
 oasdiff -breaking-only -format text -base https://raw.githubusercontent.com/Tufin/oasdiff/main/data/openapi-test1.yaml -revision https://raw.githubusercontent.com/Tufin/oasdiff/main/data/openapi-test3.yaml
 ```
+Breaking changes are relative to the client.
+For example, a deleted endpoint or a new required property in the request body.

 ### Fail with exit code 1 if a change is found
 ```bash